Universal Dental Clinic and Dr. Barajas are my personal dentists in Nuevo Progreso Mexico

-If you need a same-day or next-day appointment, I do not do that.
-Otherwise, please read on.
+1. If you need a same-day or next-day appointment, I do not do that.
+Allow 2 business days lead time.

 Dental care in Mexico costs about one-third or less of what dental care in the U.S. costs.
 (Root canals and crowns cost around $200).
 There are scads of dentists in every border city, but I only work with one across from Donna/Weslaco, TX, in Nuevo Progresso.
 The correct spelling is Progreso, but gringos often spell this town on the Texas / Tamaulipas border, Progresso.If our smiling faces have convinced you Dr. B. is right for you, please write for an appointment, otherwise, please keep reading.
 Should you decide to make an appointment, please let us help you with the link below.
 Please see the prices page before you write and ask me what your work will cost.
 If you are trying to get an appointment for today, please do not write.
 I have worked very hard to squeeze people in only to find that they stand us up or find another dentist.

 Is Nuevo Progreso Safe?

 Yes, Nuevo Progreso is probably safer than wherever you live.
 Please read what I wrote before you write.
 I go to Nuevo Progreso regularly with my family.
 What happens in Reynosa or Matamoros or Laredo has nothing to do with this small town.